gip200/gip200-appsec1/Reports/gip200-AppSec-Lab1-Part1.md

 **

 Not fully completed - we know from discussion the 64-bit registers need to be found using (R) like rbp instead of ebp.
-Here we comparitively see the offset of 208 for this 64-bit instance.
+Here we comparitively see the offset of 208 for this 64-bit instance, with the stack pointer at 0x7fffffffd960.

     nyuappsec@ubuntu:~/AppSec1/Part1/code$ gdb stack-L3-dbg